‘People must obey the rules of the road’: red light runners on the rise in Saskatoon - Saskatoon | Globalnews.ca

 Police say the number of tickets being issued at intersections with cameras in Saskatoon are on the rise and this trend needs to stop.

-“People must obey the rules of the road to keep everyone safe,” said Staff Sgt.
-Judy McHarg with Saskatoon Police Service’s Traffic Unit.
+“People must obey the rules of the road to keep everyone safe,” Staff Sgt.
+Judy McHarg, with Saskatoon Police Service’s traffic unit, said.

 More and more it appears law-breakers in our city are forgetting the rules of the road and cameras are right there to capture them.